chocolatemoo53/chocolatemoo53/readme.md

-# Hello, I am ChocolateMoo53
+# Hello

-I make a variety of things and I am mostly a web and graphic designer.
+I'm ChocolateMoo53, when I'm not programming something, I'm probably designing.
+I work on lots of small project and I love building websites.